BenMakesGames/PlayPlayMini/README.md

     	GraphicsManager.DrawPicture("Paused", 100, 200);
     }

-    public void AlwaysUpdate(GameTime gameTime)
+    public override void AlwaysUpdate(GameTime gameTime)
     {
     	PreviousState.AlwaysUpdate(gameTime);

     	// pause screen's own update logic goes here, if any }

-	public void ActiveInput(GameTime gameTime)
+	public override void ActiveInput(GameTime gameTime)
     {
         // press Escape to un-pause
     	if(KeyboardManager.PressedKey(Keys.Escape))
         {
-            // we have a reference to an IGameState, so we can invoke ChangeState this way:
+            // we have a reference to a GameState, so we can invoke ChangeState this way:
         	GameStateManager.ChangeState(PreviousState);
         }
     }